IgorPodgorny/Timer-with-buzzer/README.md

 # Timer-with-buzzer
-Arduino sketch for the simple Timer with buzzer
+Arduino sketch for the simple Timer with buzzer with comments in Russian.
+Timer has 5 buttons: Add Hours, Decrease Hours, Add Minutes, Decrease Minutes, Start/Stop Buzzer works when hours and minutes reaches zero.
+I used library <TM1637.h> for TM1637 module.